jeffposnick/jeffy-info/_posts/2014-11-28-hosting-setup.markdown

 Since I'm relying on GitHub Pages to do my Jekyll's `_site` build, it seemed easiest to just let CloudFlare handle the minification rather than trying to work out a scripted solution.

-CloudFlare offers imagine minimization as well, but only as part of their paid offering.
-So I'm using [`gulp-imagemin`](https://www.npmjs.org/package/gulp-imagemin) locally on all my images, and pointing to the minimized versions in posts.
-Be sure to minimize your images!
+CloudFlare offers image minification as well, but only as part of their paid offering.
+So I'm using [`gulp-imagemin`](https://www.npmjs.org/package/gulp-imagemin) locally on all my images, and pointing to the minified versions in posts.
+Be sure to minify your images!

 # Future Tweaks
 I'm not particularly happy with the default Jekyll templates, and have already made a few changes.